Flashcards in Enthalpy Changes Deck (13)

-The heat content that is stored in a chemical system
+A measure of the heat energy stored in a chemical system

-The enthalpy change that accompanies a reaction in molar quantities expressed in a chemical equation under standard conditions, all products and reactants being in their standard states
+Enthalpy change accompanying a reaction in the molar quantities shown in the chemical equation, under standard conditions and with all reactants and products in their standard states

 Enthalpy change when one mole of a compound is formed from its constituent elements in their standard states under standard conditions

-Enthalpy change when one mole of water is formed in a neutralisation reaction
+Enthalpy change when one mole of a compound is completely burnt in oxygen under standard conditions

-States if a reaction can take place by more than one route, and initial and final conditions are the same, total enthalpy change is the same for each route
+That if a reaction can take place by more than one route, and the starting and finishing conditions are the same, the total enthalpy change is the same for each route